openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 The response contains an ID Token and a VP token.
 In a following example a single ISO/IEC 18013-5:2021 mDL is returned as a VP Token.
 Note that a ISO/IEC 18013-5:2021 mDL could be encoded both in CBOR or JSON.

-The following is a non-normative example of a successful authorization request when [@!SIOPv2] and [@!OIDC4VP] is used.
+The following is a non-normative example of a successful authorization request when [@!SIOPv2] and this specification is used.

 ```
 POST /callback HTTP/1.1